playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

 ## JCache Support

-Caffeine Cache implements the [JSR 107](https://github.com/jsr107/jsr107spec) specification, also known as JCache, but Play does not bind `javax.caching.CacheManager` by default.
+Caffeine Cache does not natively implement the [JSR 107](https://github.com/jsr107/jsr107spec) specification, also known as JCache.
+If you want to use JCache with Caffeine you can use [caffeine-jcache](https://github.com/ben-manes/caffeine/wiki/JCache) dependency.

+Play does not bind `javax.caching.CacheManager` by default.
 To bind `javax.caching.CacheManager` to the default provider, add the following to your dependencies list:

 @[jcache-sbt-dependencies](code/cache.sbt)